-The following section discusses the first three of the empirical methods, each of which involves evaluating Average Daily Flow (ADF) and Minimum Daily Flow (MDF).
-The fourth method is considered crude since it assumes BI is a simple fraction of the MDF; therefore this fourth method is not evaluated herein.
+The following section discusses the first three of the empirical prediction methods, each of which bases it prediction on some function of Average Daily Flow (ADF) and Minimum Daily Flow (MDF).
+The fourth method is considered crude and is not evaluated here, since it simply assumes BI is a simple fraction of the MDF.
 In this paper, both ADF and MDF are quantities measured during dry weather during which the flow is not experiencing the immediate effect of rainfall.